 What Are Real World Assets (RWAs)?

-The core idea is to create a blockchain-based representation of assets that exist outside the digital realm.
-For example, instead of owning a government bond, an individual could hold a blockchain token that represents a claim to that bond.
+In the context of blockchain, real-world assets (RWAs) are tokens that represent claims on physical assets or traditional financial instruments.
+These can include currencies, commodities, equities, bonds, real estate, artwork, and intellectual property.
+The core idea is to create a blockchain-based representation of assets that exist outside the digital environment.
+For example, instead of directly holding a government bond, an individual may hold a token that represents a claim to that bond.

 How Does Tokenization Work?